camjackson/redux-eventstore/README.md

   ([#8](https://github.com/camjackson/redux-eventstore/issues/8) and [#9](https://github.com/camjackson/redux-eventstore/issues/9))
   - There is almost zero handling of server errors ([#11](https://github.com/camjackson/redux-eventstore/issues/11) and [#12](https://github.com/camjackson/redux-eventstore/issues/12))
-  - If you use both `subscribeToStream` and `writeToStream` on the same store, the store will receive the event twice - once when the event is dispatched, and once when the event is read from the stream) ([#3](https://github.com/camjackson/redux-eventstore/issues/3))
   - There is no auth yet ([#13](https://github.com/camjackson/redux-eventstore/issues/13))
   - There is no logging, which may make troubleshooting difficult ([#4](https://github.com/camjackson/redux-eventstore/issues/4))
   - It was developed with node v6, and other versions have not been tested yet. ([#5](https://github.com/camjackson/redux-eventstore/issues/5))